smintf/ach/README.md

-# ach
+### What's this?
-A Basic Cheat for AssaultCube, made to learn Basic Cheat Engine &amp; Game Hacking.
+A Basic Cheat for AssaultCube, made to learn the Basics of Cheat Engine &amp; Game Hacking.